tlwilliams895/gis-devops/src/walkthroughs/swagger/index.rst

 Again, reload your browser to see the new info displayed in SwaggerUI.

 ..note:: There are two types of parameters: ``query`` and ``path``.
 See the `Swagger documentation <https://swagger.io/docs/specification/describing-parameters/>`_ for more info about documenting parameters.

+You can keep going like this to fully document your API.
+Now that we know how Swagger works, however, we can use a simpler method to automatically create API documentation using Swagger.